alanyoshida/presentation/slides/Golang.md

 ## History {.center}
-It was developed in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson at Google but launched in 2009 as an open-source programming language.
+It was developed in 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google but launched in 2009 as an open-source programming language.

 ![](golang/gopher.svg){fig-align="center" height=200}